*This content was translated by AI.

 An Woo-jin also made sure to pass the winning pitcher's ball to his teammates.
 He said, "I'm so grateful to (Kwon) Hyuk-bin and (Yang) Hyun-jong for hitting timely home runs when we were losing.
 I only pitched five innings and gave up two runs, but I could become the winning pitcher thanks to the bullpen.
 They were so stable that I could watch comfortably.
 The team was in a difficult situation, so I'm even happier that we secured a win."

 Manager Seol Jong-jin also expressed his joy, saying, "An Woo-jin handled five innings well.
 Although he gave up runs, he fulfilled his role within the planned pitch count.
 I sincerely congratulate him on his first win since returning.
-Park Jeong-hoon, who came in next, shut out the opposition for two innings, and veteran Won Jong-hyun and closer Yoo-to did their jobs perfectly."
+Park Jeong-hoon, who came in next, held the line for two innings without allowing any runs.
+Veteran Won Jong-hyun and closer Yoo To also did their jobs perfectly."

-Having completed a successful return report, An Woo-jin is now preparing to activate his full "ace mode" by gradually increasing his pitch count and innings.
-An Woo-jin said, "I haven't received a schedule for my next start yet, but I plan to pitch six innings starting from the next game.
-I also intend to increase my pitch count to around 70 or 80," hinting at future performances.
+Having completed a successful return report, An Woo-jin is now preparing to activate the perfect "ace mode" by gradually increasing his pitch count and innings.
+An Woo-jin said, "I haven't received a schedule for my next start yet, but I think I need to pitch six innings starting from the next game.
+I plan to increase my pitch count to around 70 or 80," hinting at his future performances.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>